 The implementation of grants within the framework of the grant initiative has started.
-The first step was the visit by representatives of the SNF, along with architect Renzo Piano and his architectural firm RPBW on the sites of the new infrastructure projects in Komotini, Thessaloniki and Athens (Evangelismos Hospital), on March 23rd and March 24th.
+The first step was the visit by representatives of the SNF, along with architect Renzo Piano and his architectural firm RPBW on the sites of the new infrastructure projects in Komotini, Thessaloniki and Athens (Evangelismos Hospital).

 In September 2017, the SNF announced its intention to proceed with major grants to support Greece’s Health sector, with an initial budget expected to exceed $238 million In close cooperation with the Ministry of Health, which indicated to the SNF the most pressing, prioritized, needs of the Greek Health sector, the SNF will undertake the task of fully funding four major infrastructure interventions throughout the country, along with the procurement of new medical equipment and the implementation of educational programs.

 Specifically, the SNF’s initiative for supporting Greece’s Health sector includes the following actions: